Monarchy of Canada: Debate

 Outside of academic circles, there has been little national debate on the monarchy.
-The position of monarch in Canada is highly protected by the Constitution Act, 1982—which mandates that any major constitutional amendment, such as any change to the monarchy, must receive unanimous consent of the Senate, the House of Commons, and all ten provincial legisltive assemblies—and treaties between the Crown and indigenous peoples that play a role in entrenching the monarchy.
+The position of monarch in Canada is highly protected by the Constitution Act, 1982—which mandates that any major constitutional amendment, such as any change to the monarchy, must receive the consent of the Senate, the House of Commons, and all ten provincial legislative assemblies.
+Abolishing the monarchy may also be complicated by the fact that First Nations treaties are officially between the Crown and Indigenous peoples.